nikitakot/nestjs-boilerplate/article/article-devto.md

 export class AppModule {}
 ```

-You may notice I removed `AppController` and `AppService` from the main module.
-We don't need them since we will be using GraphQL instead of REST.
-Appropriate files can be deleted too.
+You may have noticed I removed `AppController` and `AppService` from the main module.
+We don't need them since we will be using GraphQL instead of a REST api.
+The corresponding files can be deleted as well.

 To test this setup out, let's create a simple graphql API schema.